adidner/projects-testing/testing-src/testfile1.md

-added some content for commit 2
+added some content for commit 2\

+next 3